-Fitch: upgrade from A- to A after H1 2008 "Our ratings for SCOR reflect the strong solvency and moderate deb in relation to the risk profile of the Group which enjoys a large degree of business and risk diversification.
-The ratings also take into accour SCOR's consistent strategic moves, which are implemented thoroughly, its solid business position and recovering profitability." &amp;P: pgrade to A- positive utlook" from A- stable outlook" The ratings on SCOR reflect the Group's strong competitive position strong capitalization, and adequate enterprise risk management (ERM) with a positive trend.
-Aoody's: \3 - on review or possible Ipgrade "financial strength ratingreflects SCOR's good franchise, a diverse book of reinsurance business including a significant amount of Life reinsurance, excellent asset quality and good financial flexibility."
+Fitch: upgrade from Ato A after H1 2008 "Our ratings for SCOR reflect the strong solvency and moderate debt in relation to the risk profile of the Group which enjoys a large degree of business and risk diversification.
+The ratings also take into account SCOR's consistent strategic moves, which are implemented thoroughly, its solid business position and recovering profitability."

+S&P: upgrade to "A- positive outlook" from "A- stable outlook" The ratings on SCOR reflect the Group's strong competitive position, strong capitalization, and adequate enterprise risk management (ERM) with a positive trend.

+Moody's: A3 - on review for possible upgrade "...financial strength rating...reflects SCOR's good franchise, a diverse book of reinsurance business including a significant amount of Life reinsurance, excellent asset quality and good financial flexibility."